rhel-labs/learn-katacoda/insights-workshop/step1.md

 From the above output, you can observe that the system has been successfully registered with Red Hat Insights.
-As part of the registration, the machine also uploads a report to Red Hat Insights so that it may be syslyzed for any issues.
+As part of the registration, the machine also uploads a report to Red Hat Insights so that it may be analyzed for any issues.

 For future reference, make note of your system hostname.